 Enerflex Ltd. Announces Approval of Resolutions at Annual Meeting of Shareholders

-/EIN News/ -- CALGARY, Alberta, May 02, 2023 (GLOBE NEWSWIRE) -- Enerflex Ltd. (TSX: EFX) (NYSE: EFXT) ("Enerflex" or the "Company") is pleased to announce that its shareholders approved all resolutions at its Annual Meeting of Shareholders (the "Meeting") held virtually on May 2, 2023.
+CALGARY, Alberta, May 02, 2023 (GLOBE NEWSWIRE) -- Enerflex Ltd. EFX EFXT ("Enerflex" or the "Company") is pleased to announce that its shareholders approved all resolutions at its Annual Meeting of Shareholders (the "Meeting") held virtually on May 2, 2023.

 During the business proceedings of the Meeting, Enerflex shareholders approved the following resolutions: